TeamGloomy/TeamGloomy.github.io/pages/mydoc/dsf_on_armbian.md

 ```
 sudo apt install duetpimanagementplugin
 ```
-Then go to the Machine-Specific -> Third-Party Plugins page on DWC to enable it after a manual installation
+Then go to the Machine-Specific -> Third-Party Plugins page on DWC to enable it after a manual installation.
+More information on the duetpimanagementplugin can be found [here](https://github.com/Duet3D/DuetSoftwareFramework/tree/v3.3-dev/src/DuetPiManagementPlugin)